-Maximum distance 3 at the longest 272 mm (10.71 in) chain section
+Maximum distance at the longest 272 mm (10.71 in) chain section

-- " If distance ® is greater than the specified measurement: - Replace the chain. 🔌
+- If distance 3 is greater than the specified measurement: - Change the power set. 🔌

 When the chain is replaced, the rear sprocket and engine sprocket should also be changed.